esa/pykep/doc/sphinx/index.rst

 a main focus of the library, which is written in C++ and exposed to Python using the boost::python library.
-At the library core is the implementation of an efficient solver for the multiple revolutions Lambert's problem, objects representing direct (Sims-Flanagan), indirect (Pontryagin) and hybrid methods to represent low-thrust optimization problems , efficient keplerian propagators, Taylor-integrators, a SGP4 propagator, TLE and SATCAT support and more,  ....
+At the library core is the implementation of an efficient solver for the multiple revolutions Lambert's problem, objects representing direct (Sims-Flanagan), indirect (Pontryagin) and hybrid methods to represent low-thrust optimization problems , efficient keplerian propagators, Taylor-integrators, a SGP4 propagator, TLE and SATCAT support and more.

 pykep has been compiled and installed successfully on different platforms. pykep is also present in the  `Python Index <https://pypi.python.org/pypi/pykep>`_ providing some precompiled modules for widely used architectures.